-- Before starting a parallel system, ensure that each UPS has been commissioned (see 4.1 Powering On and Starting the UPS). - Choose Monitoring > UPS System > Running Parameter > System Settings on the WebUI of each UPS and set EPO detection to Enable. - If you commission the parallel system where UPSs are not powered off after they are commissioned individually, skip step 4.
-In addition, ensure that step 1 is performed before commissioning a single UPS. - Ensure that all load circuit breakers in the system are OFF.
+- Before starting a parallel system, ensure that each UPS has been commissioned (see 4.1 Powering On and Starting the UPS). - If you commission the parallel system where UPSs are not powered off after they are commissioned individually, skip Step 3.
+In addition, ensure that Step 1 is performed before commissioning a single UPS. - Ensure that all load circuit breakers in the system are OFF.
 Do not start loads before the parallel system is started. - Before connecting parallel cables, if you turn on the external output power switch of the rack by mistake, the system may report alarm 0570-002 BPM unit abnormal.
 In this case, you need to power off the rack to clear the alarm.